oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 mvn install && mvn spring-boot:run -pl application
 ```

-If everything went correctly you'll be able to navigate to `localhost:8080/bird` and see a JSON output like the following:
+If everything went correctly you'll be able to navigate to `http://localhost:8080/bird` and see a JSON output like the following:
 ```json
 [{"id":"5f03ff7277a08a55ae73c8b9","specie":"Hummingbird","size":"small"}]
 ```

-## Making the application secure
+## Making the Application Secure

 Let's tune our app and make it secure so we start depending on another external library before moving on to adding Java modules.